-There is no charge for this workshop.
-Fill out the registration form, and you’ll be sent a Zoom link to connect with the workshop via computer, tablet, iphone, android, or land line phone.
+There is no charge for this webinar.
+If you have watched the interview and wish to participate in the Q&A, fill out the registration form below, and you’ll be sent a Zoom link to connect with the workshop via computer, tablet, iphone, android, or land line phone.
+Answering the questions is important.

-To receive a Zoom link to participate in either the Sept.
-20 or 21 workshop on Healing Prayer with Marcelle Martin, please fill out the form HERE.
+To receive a Zoom link to participate in the Sept.
+29 Q&A with Carl Magruder, please fill out the form below.

 * * * * *